 The Plan & Phase 1 Pilot Project

-The LBHOA plan includes the overall vision and describes a Phase 1 Pilot Project that will “Beautify” about one acre of Lunada Canyon open space across the street from Lunada Bay Elementary School.
+The LBHOA plan includes the overall vision and describes a Phase 1 Pilot Project that restores about one acre of Lunada Canyon open space across the street from Lunada Bay Elementary School.
 This site was chosen due to its visibility, extensive use, and educational benefits.

-- Incorporate and demonstrate the type of plants that could be used in other bluff-top areas — even in private residence landscape projects.
+- Incorporates and demonstrates the type of plants that could be used in other bluff-top areas — even in private residence landscape projects.

-- Include a short segment of a walking path with seating areas.
-The pilot would provide experience and understanding for the extended bluff-top restoration.
+- Includes a short segment of a walking path with seating areas.
+The pilot would provide experience and understanding for the extended open space restoration.

-To initiate the pilot project, we need to raise an estimated $80,000.
-Funds will be used for preparing the ground, installing plants and a drip-water system, establishing a trail segment, and three years of maintenance.
+Donations from residents and grants were used for preparing the ground, installing plants and a drip-water system, establishing a trail segment, and the three years of maintenance required to re-establish the health ecosystem.
 Key features are:

-This Pilot Project will demonstrate to State and Federal agencies and other long-term grant sources that our community has a viable plan and is committed to maintaining and upgrading our open space heritage, to water conservation, and to habitat enhancement.
+This Pilot Project has demonstrated to State and Federal agencies and other long-term grant sources that our community has a viable plan and is committed to maintaining and preserving our open space heritage, to water conservation, and to habitat restoration via responsible stewardship.